zfs destroy tank/home/mark

 To destroy a ZFS file system, use the zfs destroy command.
-By default, all of the snapshots for the dataset will be destroyed.
 The destroyed file system is automatically unmounted and unshared.
 For more information about automatically managed mounts or automatically managed shares, see Automatic Mount Points.

 # zfs destroy tank/home/mark